 This may be a number you’re all too aware of if you’ve tried to squeeze into an old pair of jeans.
 A large waist circumference or excess abdominal fat is associated with higher risks of cardiovascular disease and diabetes.

 Heart disease is the leading cause of death in men and women, according to the Centers for Disease Control and Prevention.
 Knowing your risk of heart disease and heart attacks, and taking action now, can help ensure you live a longer, healthier life.
-Riverview Health Heart & Vascular offers preventative screenings that you can schedule or prequalify for without a doctor’s order.
-Take care of your heart through one of the following tests and be sure to share your results with your physician.
+Riverview Health Heart & Vascular offers preventative screenings to make your you're healthy and share your results with your healthcare provider.

 This screening is performed using a CT scanner to determine the amount of hardened plaque inside your coronary arteries.
 Plaque build-up inside your coronary arteries can lead to a heart attack if the flow of oxygen-rich blood to your heart is reduced or blocked.